whoisryosuke/solid-skia-renderer/README.md

-# Solid CanvasKit Renderer
+# Solid Universal Renderer Template

-Custom renderer for SolidJS using Skia's CanvasKit/WebGL.
-Write JSX, render directly to canvas, no DOM required (except the 1 canvas to render).
-You can also setup CanvasKit to render to a virtual canvas via the server-side (like generating an image, or handling SSR for webpage).
+Custom renderer for SolidJS using [your API here!].
+Write JSX, render directly to [whatever you want!], no DOM required (unless you want!).

 This is setup with a Semantic Release workflow based off Conventional Commits.
 And it's automatically released to Github and NPM using Github Actions.

+## How to use

+1. Follow the instructions below to get the dev server up.
+1. Check out the renderer inside `packages/solid-canvaskit-renderer`.
+This where the action happens like creating new elements, setting props, etc. I setup `console.log` in a few places to give you an idea of what you get to work with.
+1. Your goal should be to take "elements" (usually strings from element tags e.g. `<yourElement>`) and render those somehow (ThreeJS, CanvasKit, or even custom DOM).

+### Tips

+- You don't need to implement all the renderer methods!
+Most are kinda optional, especially if you don't have things like parent/child relationships between components.
+- Similarly, you don't necessarily need a (virtual or not) DOM/node tree.
+If your graphics API is a flat scene graph, you don't need to worry about all the "parent"/"child" methods.
+If you do need a virtual DOM, I have a `VNode` class that has most methods you'll need.
+- SolidJS goes through the component tree as a giant call stack of functions, first starting with `createElement`, then `insertBefore`, etc.

 ## Development